John-Rood/VectorVault/README.md

 vault.add() is cool.
-You can add any length of text, even a full book...
+You can add any length of text, even a full book...and it will be all automatically split, processed, and added.
 ```
 vault.add(insanely_large_text_data)
 vault.get_vectors()
 vault.save()
 ```
-and it will be all automatically split, batch processed, and added.

-# When you want to use the vault later:
-## When you want to use the vault later:
 ### When you want to use the vault later:
 ```
-# Get similar items
 similar_data = vault.get_similar(text_input) # returns 4 results
 similar_data = vault.get_similar(text_input, n = 10) # returns 10 results

 # Print each similar item
 for result in similar_data:
     print(result['data'])
 ```

-## Use the vault.get_chat() function to get a response from the openai model
+## Use the get_chat() function to get a response from chatgpt
+The following searches the vault for 4 similar results and then give those to chatgpt as context, asking chatgpt answer the question using the context
 ```
 user_input = "Is this question going to be used find contextually similar references in the vault?"

-# The following searches the vault for 4 similar results and then give those to chatgpt as context, asking chatgpt answer the question using the context
 answer = vault.get_chat(user_input, get_context=True)
 print(answer)